Testosterone is a crucial hormone predominantly produced in the testes for men and the ovaries and adrenal glands for women.

 • Increased body fat, particularly around the abdomen.

-• Decreased bone density, leading to osteoporosis in severe cases.
+• Decreased bone density leads to osteoporosis in severe cases.

 • Psychological Effects: